JustinBirchard/boot-game/README.md

 **To run the game:** Open the 'boot-game' folder in VS Code and run 'boot-game.py'.
 Python 3.8 or later is recommended.

-**Version Notes:**

-Version 0.97 was tested using Windows 10, VS Code command line terminal, and Python 3.8.5 64-bit (conda)
+Current version is 0.97.
+Tested using Windows 10, VS Code command line terminal, and Python 3.8.5 64-bit (conda)

 ### Game description: